hannesdelbeke/maya-module-template/README.md

-# Maya Python plugin template
+# Maya Python module & plugin template

 A template to quickly make a Python plugin & module for Maya